ArbiNazari/challenge5/README.md

 Challenge 5: Work Day Scheduler

-My Task is to create a simple calendar application that will allow a user to save events reach hour of th day (must run in browser and dynamically update).
+My Task is to create a simple calendar application that will allow a user to save events reach hour of the day (must run in browser and dynamically update).

-Requirements of Application:
+Application Requirements:

 -	The current day must be displayed at the top of the calendar.
 -	User is presented with time blocks for standard business hours during